lopezdsr/sql-query/sqlref/sql_reference.md

 <h3 id="fullselect">fullselect</h3>

 A *fullselect* is the core component of a *query*.
 It is the only mandatory general component for a valid query statement.
 The other components outside of *fullselect* are optional.
-Its syntax is defined by the rail road diagram below.
+Its syntax is defined by the syntax diagram below.

 <div style="overflow-x : auto;">
 <map name="fullselectImgMap">